GeiserX/duplicacy-cli-cron/README.md

 duplicacy list ...
 ```

-I usually save each script to `/config/${MY-LOCATION}-config.sh` so that I benefit from having it backed up as well in case of a future disaster.
-Execute it (or them) before following to the next step.
+Save each script to `/config/${MY-LOCATION}-config.sh` so that you can benefit from having it backed up as well, in case of a future disaster.
+Execute it before following to the next step.
 Don't forget to `chmod +x ${MY-LOCATION}-config.sh`.

+If something happens during the setup process (With duplicacy, that's a guarantee, for sure) you can safely delete `rm -rf .duplicacy/` on the local folder which is having problems, then re-execute this config file.

 ### Script files